15+ Best Restaurants in Miami According to the Internet

 #12: More Fine Dining at Los Fuegos by Francis Mallmann

 Argentinian live-fire restaurant from the grillmaster Francis Mallmann is something you must try after you move to the Magic City.
 Traditional recipes are transformed into savory dishes.
 Los Fuegos opens at 7 AM, so you can grab an early breakfast or go for a late dinner till 11 PM.

 Past customers rated this place as exceptional, especially the octopus, scallops, and crispy rice with cauliflower purée.
 The award-winning chef will surely make you a meal that you won’t forget.
-Keep in mind, though, that the cost of living in Miami can be quite high if you plan on dining at these fine restaurants.
+Pack up the finest clothes, and make reservation, but keep in mind, that the cost of living in Miami can be quite high if you plan on dining at these fine restaurants.

 #13: There’s a Reason Why Locals Adore Zak the Baker

 There’s no story about this city’s food scene without mentioning Zak the Baker.
 Handmade pastry, baked fresh every morning, is the reason why everyone loves Zak.
 They also deliver their baked goods to the finest hotels, restaurants, and cafes.
 Their chocolate caramel pie and apple pie are something special.
 You can share it with someone or have it all for yourself.
 We recommend the latter.